tgratek/ngstents_trame_visualizer/README.md

 ### Desync in PyVista Local Rendering

 As mentioned, client-side rendering in PyVista suffers problems where state can go out of sync, causing the visualization to entirely de-render or freeze.
-PyVista often responds to this by falling back to remote server-side rendering, producing a flaky experience.
+PyVista often responds to this by falling back to remote server-side rendering, resulting in an unstable experience.
-This issue occurs when re-renders occur, such as dragging the level slider or toggling the ruler grid.
+This issue occurs during re-rendering, such as during dragging the level slider or toggling the ruler grid.

 For the latter example, PyVista affirms such desyncs are a result of their current local rendering pipeline: https://github.com/pyvista/pyvista/issues/5736